Record-setting Reed lifts Western Kentucky past S. Alabama - WHIZ News

 Georgia Tech transfer Kaleb Oliver made his fourth interception this season on a pass tipped by defensive tackle Lorenzo Hernandez, thwarting South Alabama’s first scoring threat.

-The Jaguars didn’t score until Diego Guajardo’s 30-yard field goal with 1:38 left in the half —- enough time for Reed to lead the Hilltoppers to a fourth TD — thanks in part to two defensive penalties as time ran out.
+The Jaguars didn’t score until Diego Guajardo’s 30-yard field goal with 1:38 left in the half — enough time for Reed to lead the Hilltoppers to a fourth TD, in part because of two defensive penalties as time ran out.

 Given an untimed down from the 1, WKU cashed in when Reed delivered short forward toss to Corley crossing against the flow of the offense and around the right end to make it 31-3 at halftime.